 Skip to main content

-Appendicitis is a medical emergency that almost always requires quick surgery to remove the appendix before it bursts.
+Appendicitis is a medical emergency that almost always requires immediate surgery to remove the appendix, called an appendectomy before it bursts.
 In the U.S., 1 in 20 people will get appendicitis as a result of a blockage in the appendix.
-It’s most common in people between the ages of 10 and 30, but can happen at any age.

 Our Approach to Appendicitis

-Inspira’s four emergency room locations are staffed with experienced surgeons who can quickly remove an inflamed appendix before it bursts, or perforates, releasing its infectious contents into the abdominal cavity.
+Inspira’s emergency rooms are staffed with experienced surgeons who can quickly remove an inflamed appendix before it bursts or perforates, releasing its infectious contents into the abdominal cavity.

 Explore More Options